freeradical13/freeradical13.github.io/index.md

 Peroxisomes use oxidative enzymes that catalyze reactions in which Hydrogen Peroxide is produced or degraded.
 Peroxisomes also break fats down into molecules for fuel.
 Peroxisomes are also used in the liver to detoxify compounds such as alcohol.

+#### Energy Generation

+Mitochondria and chloroplasts are organelles that generate the majority of usable energy in eukaryotes.
+The [endosymbiotic theory][] (or symbiogenesis) is the idea that prokaryotic cells that resembled mitochondria and chloroplasts [fused][mithocondrial symbiogenesis] with protoeukaryotes to provide energy and received nutrients and protection in return.

 #### Mitochondria

-Mitochondria are the site of aerobic respiration and thus produce most of the energy in the cell.
+Mitochondria are the site of aerobic respiration.
 Mitochondria have an outer and inner phospholipid bilayer membrane with the space in between called the intermembrane space.
 The area inside the inner membrane is called the mitochondrial matrix.
 Mitochondria contain their own circular DNA and ribosomes.

-The endosymiotic hypothesis is the idea that Mitochondria fused with eukaryotes to provide the energy and receive nutrients and protection in return.
+#### Chloroplasts

+[Chloroplasts][] are the site of [photosynthesis][] which uses light energy, water, and CO<sub>2</sub> to synthesize organic compounds such as sugars.
+Like mitochondria, chloroplasts have two phospholipid bilayers.
+Within the inner membrane, in the fluid called the [stroma][], chloroplasts are further divided into sacs called [thylakoids][] which are arranged into stacks called [grana][] (a single stack being a granum).
+[Chlorophyll][] in the thylakoid membranes absorbs light and the [Calvin cycle][] uses that energy to synthesize organic compounds.

 #### Vacuoles